puppetlabs/puppet-docs/source/pe/2.8/appendix.markdown

 As we discover them, this page will be updated with known issues in Puppet Enterprise 2.8.x.
 Fixed issues will be removed from this list and noted above in the release notes.
 If you find new problems yourself, please file bugs in Puppet [here][puppetissues] and bugs specific to Puppet Enterprise [here][peissues].

-To find out which of these issues you are affected by, run `/opt/puppet/bin/puppet --version`, the output of which will look something like `2.7.21 (Puppet Enterprise 2.8.0)`.
+To find out which of these issues may affect you, run `/opt/puppet/bin/puppet --version`, the output of which will look something like `2.7.21 (Puppet Enterprise 2.8.0)`.
 To upgrade to a newer version of Puppet Enterprise, see the [chapter on upgrading](./install_upgrading.html).

 [peissues]: http://projects.puppetlabs.com/projects/puppet-enterprise/issues
 [puppetissues]: http://projects.puppetlabs.com/projects/puppet/issues